HSLdevcom/jore4/wiki/architecture-meetings.md

 **2. Data model correction**
   - journey patterns do not atm reference abstract stop points ("H1234"), but concrete validity-time-bound manifestations
   - this does not allow to exclude a stop from journey patterns by making its validity time and and start again later
+  - problem does not occur between lines and routes

 2022-03-23 Architecture meeting